Legendary Indian director, Satyajit Ray in a reflective mood © Getty Images

 Kartick later became the most famous coach of Bengal, coaching several cricketers of the next generation.
 Commonly known as Babuji, Bose captained and coached at the Cricket Club of India (CCI) from 1946 to 1952.
 “Old-timers in Mumbai still swear by Babuji,” wrote Rith Basu and Anindya Shankar Ray in The Telegraph.
 One of his protégés, Sambaran Banerjee, led Bengal to their second (and till date, last) Ranji title in 1989-90.

 Satyajit himself was a slow spinner (?) who played for Calcutta University; he later instilled the same attribute in Feluda, whose tales have been possibly the most popular and most translated among all detectives in the history of Bengali literature.
 Feluda mentioned his skills in his first full-length novel Badshahi Angti (The Emperor’s Ring); he also searched for Neville Cardus’s Centuries at a Lucknow bookshop to make an acquaintance with Mahavir Singh, and the two ended up discussing Don Bradman and KS Ranjitsinhji.

 [Note: Cardus never wrote a book called Centuries.
-This may have been a Ray goof-up.]
+This may have been a rare Ray goof-up.]

 The more famous references are, of course, in the movies.
 In the widely acclaimed Kanchenjunga, Indranath Roy (portrayed by Chhabi Biswas) tells Ashok (Arun Mukherjee) of his 96 against Ballygunge once before he was being challenged by a British leg-spinner (in an era when the googly was not a common occurrence) called Griggs, who turned out to be a difficult customer.